People of Action Inspiring the World!

 Spreading Joy, One Can at a Time!

-Fellow Rotarians Jon C. and Jim S. rolled up their sleeves and got to work at Valley View Community Foodbank last Saturday, October 21st.
-The foodbank received a large donation from Sprouts Grocery Stores, and they were able to assist in sorting through the donation and preparing the products for members of the community.
+Fellow Rotarians Jon C. and Jim S. rolled up their sleeves and got to work at Valley View Community Foodbank last Saturday, October 21st

 Guest Speaker Cory Stangle, Executive Director of AZ 4 Kids